espressif/esp-iot-solution/docs/zh_CN/contribute/documenting-code.rst

 Put it all together
 -------------------

-Once documentation is ready, follow instruction in :doc:`../api-reference/template` and create a single file, that will merge all individual pieces of prepared documentation.
+Once documentation is ready, follow instruction in `API Documentation Template <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/template.html>`_ and create a single file, that will merge all individual pieces of prepared documentation.
 Finally add a link to this file to respective ``.. toctree::`` in ``index.rst`` file located in ``/docs`` folder or subfolders.

 OK, but I am new to Sphinx!